Y0Coss/docs-fork/pages/web_cloud/domains/domain_holder_contact_management/guide.en-gb.md

 ---
 title: "Domain name holder contact management"
-excerpt: "Find out how to verify, correct or complete the contact information of a domain name owner after receiving an alert email from OVHcloud"
+excerpt: "Find out how to verify, correct or complete the contact information of a domain name holder after receiving an alert email from OVHcloud"
 updated: 2026-01-15
 ---

 ## Objective

 Have you received an email from OVHcloud stating that action is required for your domain name?
-Does the same email indicate that the contact details (contact information) relating to your domain name owner must be corrected or completed?
+Does the same email indicate that the contact details (contact information) relating to your domain name holder must be corrected or completed?

-**Find out how to correct or complete the contact information of a domain name owner after receiving an alert email from OVHcloud.**
+**Find out how to correct or complete the contact information of a domain name holder after receiving an alert email from OVHcloud.**

 ## Why did I receive a contact verification email from OVHcloud?

-ICANN, the organization responsible for governing domain names globally, or registries, organizations responsible for managing extensions, require the validation of owner information when a domain name is created, transferred, or whenever associated contacts are updated.
+ICANN, the organization responsible for governing domain names globally, or registries, organizations responsible for managing extensions, require the validation of holder information when a domain name is created, transferred, or whenever associated contacts are updated.

-Verification of owner contact details can occur at any time during a domain name's lifecycle, including for domain names purchased several years ago.
-Thus, each domain concerned must undergo verification of the owner's contact details within 15 days of receiving the verification email, whether following a purchase, transfer, modification of contact details, or a periodic verification requested by ICANN or the registry.
+Verification of holder contact details can occur at any time during a domain name's lifecycle, including for domain names purchased several years ago.
+Thus, each domain concerned must undergo verification of the holder's contact details within 15 days of receiving the verification email, whether following a purchase, transfer, modification of contact details, or a periodic verification requested by ICANN or the registry.

-## What happens if the owner's email or contact information is not verified within the timeframe?
+## What happens if the holder's email or contact information is not verified within the timeframe?

 If verification is not completed within the specified timeframe, the domain name is automatically suspended and becomes temporarily unavailable until verification is completed, potentially resulting in the deletion of the domain name.
 In this case, OVHcloud will not be able to provide any refund.